IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 2. [Log in to Bluemix](http://bluemix.net/) to start the Deploy to Bluemix flow.
 3. Click **App Details**.
 ![App Details page][1]
-4. Review the default information for the APP NAME and destination (REGION, ORGANIZATION, and SPACE).
-Change these settings as needed.
+4. Review the default information for the app's name and its destination, which includes the information in the **REGION**, **ORGANIZATION**, and **SPACE** fields.
+The values in the following image are examples for the purposes of this tutorial.
+When you start the Deploy to Bluemix flow, those settings are populated with a default name and with the org, region, and space that you are currently using.
+If needed, you can change those settings.
 5. The Integrations section shows information that is specific to the Slack and Sauce Labs integrations.
 For information about configuring those integrations, see [Configure the Slack integration](#configure_slack) and [Configure the Sauce Labs integration](#configure_sauce_labs).